EXCLUSIVE-New Hong Kong university classes set out dangers of breaking security law

 Baptist University, a publicly funded liberal arts college with a Christian heritage, did not immediately reply to a request for comment on its course or why a CCTV camera was present in the lecture hall.

+Almost 4,000 of the 10,000-or-so people arrested in connection with the protests were students, according to police.

-Since the introduction of the national security law last year, at least six liberal academics have been forced from their university jobs, according to a Reuters tally, while student unions have been disbanded or ousted from campuses and student leaders arrested.
+Since the introduction of the national security law, at least six liberal academics have been forced from their university jobs, according to a Reuters tally, while student unions have been disbanded or ousted from campuses and student leaders arrested.
 Starting next year, universities will be required to raise China's national flag daily, according to education secretary Yeung.

 Critics say the clampdown is part of a broader move to neutralise the pro-democracy movement in Hong Kong.
 More than 150 people, including many opposition politicians, have been arrested for endangering national security over the past 16 months, while schools, churches, libraries, booksellers and film-makers have all been subject to tighter scrutiny.